techiaith/model-tagiwr-spacy-cy/README.md

 pip install -U spacy
 ```

-2. Install the lang cy folder by following the instructions HERE.
+2. Install the lang cy folder by following the instructions here: https://github.com/techiaith/spacy-lang-cy
 3. Install the model on your computer and unzip it
 4. Create a Python file using the following code and run it: